inon-peled/dtu_visualization_d3_course/project/explainer.md

 by making it much easier and quicker to spot possible correlations, and thus accelerate future research.

 ## Basic stats

+The original taxi dataset comprises of about 120M rows of trip data, taken from the Open NYC website.
+Data features include pickup and dropoff location and time, as well as trip price.
+To avoid visualization clutter, we focus on taxi dropoffs only in Manhattan during three months: April-June 2016.
+We extract dropoffs information, and aggregate it into hourly resolution.

+The big events dataset was scraped from several online sources, mainly timeoutworld.com and eventful.com, and comprises of about 30K events in the aforementioned period.
+Data features include event title, location, and time.
+We focus the visualization on 11 large venues in Manhattan, including e.g. MoMA Museum and Beacon Theatre.
+For each event, we display only the event title and start time, because this is enough information for highlighting correlations with taxi dropoffs.

 ## Genre